 Above all else, the safety of the people entering our spaces is paramount.
-To ensure that our office buildings have
+To ensure that our office buildings have remained open, we have implemented a range of measures to support our tenants in returning to the office.

 From the introduction of physical distancing signage and increased cleaning across the portfolio, to management of common areas and lifts, we are focused on providing COVID safe spaces for our tenants to return, as government restrictions ease.